MDAnalysis/MDAKits/docs/source/index.rst

 ..
-MDAKits repository documentation master file.
+MDAKits registry documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The MDAKit Repository
+The MDAKit Registry
 =====================

 .. toctree::